nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Setting a Monthly Budget

 After you know how to manage your transactions, you can now set a monthly budget!
-In the process of keeping track of your expenses, you might feel inclined to stick to a budget.
-RainyDay can help to give you reminders, and encourage you to stick to your budget!
-With a set monthly budget, RainyDay will remind you how much you have spent for the month with every new expense in the same month.
+In the process of keeping track of your expenses, you might feel inclined to stick to a budget. rainyDay can help to give you reminders, and encourage you to stick to your budget!
+With a set monthly budget, rainyDay will remind you how much you have spent for the month with every new expense in the same month.

 Format : `setbudget GOAL`